 Bush Braai during a Kruger National Park Safari

-It started to grow dark so our guide took us to the bush braai.
+It started to grow dark, so our guide took us to the bush braai.
 This was much more about the atmosphere and adventure than the food itself.
 We had a great time talking with our fellow travelers and exchanging adventures.
-We heard so many good things about the South African braai that we had our expectations too high about the food… After all, we were in the middle of the African Jungle…
+We heard so many good things about the South African braai that our expectations were too high about the food… After all, we were in the middle of the African Jungle…

 In the Jungle, the mighty jungle, the lion sleeps tonight